Nolanws1/portfolio/README.md

 # portfolio
 This Project consists of three different html pages:

-An ABOUT page where welcome the viewer, introduce myself, and explain the purpose of my deployed website.
+An ABOUT page where I welcome the viewer, introduce myself, and explain the purpose of my deployed website.

 A PORTFOLIO page where the viewer can use a Carousel (by Bootstrap) to see picture-screenshots of my other projects and the date that the page was last updated.
 This page also features a "Coming Soon" section where I will share the title and date of any upcoming projects.